 The measuring Party shall give the other Party notice of the time of all tests of meters and appurtenant instruments sufficiently in advance of the holding of such tests so that the other Party may conveniently have its representatives present; provided, however, if the measuring Party has given such notice to the other Party and the other Party is not present at the time specified, then the measuring Party may proceed with the tests as though the other Party were present, and the results therefrom shall be deemed correct and accurate.

-If Gatherer determines that any measurement error results from pulsation, Owner shall or shall itself cause the person who owns the facilities that are causing the pulsation to (at its or their expense), within sixty (60) Days of its receipt of notification, reduce the pulsation to a level such that the square root error in respect of pulsation is not greater than one percent (1%).
+If Service Provider determines that any measurement error results from pulsation, Owner shall or shall itself cause the person who owns the facilities that are causing the pulsation to (at its or their expense), within sixty (60) Days of its receipt of notification, reduce the pulsation to a level such that the square root error in respect of pulsation is not greater than one percent (1%).